TruebitProtocol/truebit-eth/README.md

 # Quickstart guide: computational playground

-This tutorial shows how to install Truebit, connect to Görli or Ethereum mainnet networks, solve, verify and issue tasks, and finally build your own tasks.
+This tutorial demonstrates how to install Truebit, connect to Görli or Ethereum mainnet networks, solve, verify and issue tasks, and finally build your own tasks.
 Use the following steps to connect to the Görli testnet blockchain and solve tasks with your friends!

 ## Install or update Truebit OS

-Follow the following steps to run a containerized Truebit OS client for Solvers, Verifiers, and Task Givers on any system.
-Docker provides a replicable interface for running Truebit OS and streamlines the installation process.
+Follow the following steps to run a containerized Truebit OS client for Solvers, Verifiers, and Task Givers on any Docker-supported system.
+Docker provides a replicable interface for running Truebit OS and offers a streamlined installation process.
 First, download and install [Docker](https://docs.docker.com/get-docker/).
 Then run the following at your machine's command line.
 ```bash
 docker pull truja/truebit-beta:latest
 ```

 ## Docker incantations

-Building the image above will take some minutes, but thereafter running the container should give you a prompt instantly.
-While you are waiting for the download to complete, familiarize yourself with the following three command classes with which you will access the Truebit network.
+Building the image above will take some minutes, but thereafter running the container will give an instant prompt.
+While you are waiting for the image download to complete, familiarize yourself with the following three command classes with which you will access the Truebit network.

 ### "Start container"